peterbe/jest-ts-and-http/README.md

 # Using `jest` to start a server for its testing

+> [!TIP]
+> See also: <https://github.com/peterbe/vitest-ts-and-http> which is very much what this repo contrasts itself with

 This is a simulation where you have end-to-end tests that use HTTP as part of its tests.
 This is useful when you don't want to *unit test* the server but instead